brandongregoryscott/kazoo/documentation/docs/commands.md

 -   [Replace translations from file](commands/replace-translations-from-file)

-    -   Prompts the user to select a culture file to update with values from a JSON object in the same structure.
+    -   Prompts the user to select a culture file to update with values from a file.